pavithra-D16/vlsi-projects/README.md

 ---

 ## 🎯 About This Project
-Built 19 digital circuits from scratch in 20 days — starting from basic logic gates and progressing to a working Simple CPU.
+Built 19 digital circuits — starting from basic logic gates and progressing to a working Simple CPU.
 All circuits are simulated and verified using Verilog HDL.

 ---